amulyalakku/Machine-Learning-Final-Project----Lakku-Amulya/README.md

 <p align="left"> <img src="./Part_2/Compare_Performance.png" align="middle" width="500"/></p>

 The Decision Tree performs the best in terms of classification.
-It can be clearly understood through the decision boundaries drawn
+It can be clearly understood through the decision boundaries drawn.

+I observed the boundary of decision regions plotted by the models on training data.
+Also I observe the number of misclassified data points in the plots

 ## Residual Plots for Logistic Regression